DaleWylie/Holcim-Call-Sage/README.md

 ## Core Features

--   **AI-Powered Review Generation**: Automatically generates a structured and objective review of a call, including scores, justifications, and an overall summary.
+-   **AI-Powered Review Generation**: Automatically generates a structured and objective review of a call, including scores, justifications, an overall summary, and refers to the agent by their first name for a friendlier tone.
 -   **Standardised Scoring Matrix**: The application uses a core, rigid scoring matrix to ensure a consistent evaluation baseline for all standard reviews.
 -   **Ad-Hoc Custom Criteria**: Quality managers can add their own temporary criteria via the Settings panel for specific, one-off evaluations.
 These criteria are session-based and reset on page reload.
--   **Transcript & Audio Input**: Users can either paste a call transcript directly (e.g., from Genesys Cloud) or upload a `.wav` audio recording for the AI to transcribe and analyze.
+-   **Transcript & Audio Input**: Users can either paste a call transcript directly or upload a `.wav` audio recording for the AI to transcribe and analyze.
+-   **Automatic Conversation ID Extraction**: When uploading a `.wav` file, the tool automatically extracts a UUID (e.g., `4c531619-...`) from the filename and populates the Conversation ID field.
 -   **Integrated Audio Player**: When a `.wav` file is used, an audio player appears, allowing for direct playback of the call recording within the app.
+The generated review also includes the total "Conversation Duration".
 -   **Clickable Timestamps**: The generated review includes timestamps for justifications, good points, and areas for improvement.
 Clicking on a timestamp in the web view jumps the audio player to that exact moment in the call, making verification seamless.
--   **Analyst Identification**: The AI is instructed to intelligently extract the analyst's name from call metadata, ensuring accurate reporting.
 -   **Structured Feedback**: The output includes a clear breakdown of scores for each criterion, a list of "Good Points," a concise summary, and actionable "Areas for Improvement."
 -   **Human Verification & Override**: All AI-generated text and scores can be edited directly in the UI, giving the human checker full control over the final report.
 -   **PDF Export**: The final, human-verified review can be exported as a professional PDF document, including the checker's name and the date of review.
 The exported report is clean and does not include interactive elements like the audio player.